Kouts3/LineageRoleplay/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+## [Feature Request]

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a problem?** *If so, describe in detail:*

-A clear and detailed description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+    Describe the problem this feature request aims to fix here.

-**Describe the solution you'd like**
+**Describe the solution you'd like to see:**

-A clear and concise description of what you want to happen.
+    Enter details of the preferred solution here.

-**Describe alternatives you've considered**
+**Describe alternatives you've considered:**

-A clear and concise description of any alternative solutions or features you've considered.
+    Enter details of alternative solutions here.

 **Additional context**

-Add any other context or screenshots about the feature request here.
+    Add any details or screenshots or video recordings (including timestamps) that provide additional context